-For me a great device includes three different things, design, features and a great eco system for applications and accessories.
-And this was one of the reason why I was a Apple user for a long time, because they offered great design, great hardware features and they had an ecosystem were software and hardware worked perfectly together.
-Microsoft does not disappoint with the Surface line, the first and the second generation was already great and the third generation does not stop there.
-With the Surface Pro 3 Microsoft could finally make the device a lot thinner and than before.
+For me, a great device includes three different things, design, features, and a great ecosystem for applications and accessories.
+And this was one of the reasons why I was an Apple user for a long time because they offered great design, great hardware features, and they had an ecosystem were software and hardware worked perfectly together.
+Microsoft does not disappoint with the Surface line.
+The first and second generation was already great, and the third generation does not stop there.
+With the Surface Pro 3, Microsoft could finally make the device a lot thinner and than before.
 The device now has a larger 12-inch screen and a new 3:2 ratio instead of the 16:9 ratio before.
-This makes a huge difference if you hold the device in portrait mode to read something or browse the web and it also offers you a lot more space on the screen.
+This makes a huge difference if you hold the device in portrait mode to read something or browse the web, and it also offers you a lot more space on the screen.
 Another change Microsoft did was to change the color from the dark VaporMg from the Surface Pro line to the silver color of the Surface 2.
 I am still not sure which color I like more, but both look great to me.
-After the size and the color the third big change is the new kickstand.
-The new kickstand does not only offer two position like the Surface Pro 2, you can now put the Surface in any position you want.
+After the size and the color, the third big change is the new kickstand.
+The new kickstand does not only offer two positions like the Surface Pro 2, and you can now put the Surface in any position you want.

-As always the build quality of the Microsoft Surface Pro 3 is just impressive.
-As a former Apple product user, I am really happy with quality, design and the durability of the Surface Pro 3.
-Microsoft sends a clear message here to his partners and competitors, about quality of tablets and notebooks.
-Everything seems to be at the right place and all buttons and the whole chassis is feeling very “high-class”.
-I really like the size and dimensions of the Surface Pro 3.
-The Surface Pro 3 is not only thinner as the Surface Pro 2, it is also lighter.
-The Surface Pro 3 is 9.1mm thin and 800g light, which makes it a lot more portable than most ultrabooks out there but of course heavier than most tablets.
+As always, the build quality of the Microsoft Surface Pro 3 is just impressive.
+As a former Apple product user, I am thrilled with quality, design, and the durability of the Surface Pro 3.
+Microsoft sends a clear message here to his partners and competitors about the quality of tablets and notebooks.
+Everything seems to be at the right place, and all buttons and the whole chassis is feeling very “high-class”.
+I like the size and dimensions of the Surface Pro 3.
+The Surface Pro 3 is not only thinner as the Surface Pro 2, but it is also lighter.
+The Surface Pro 3 is 9.1mm thin and 800g light, which makes it a lot more portable than most ultrabooks out there but, of course, heavier than most tablets.

 Display and Audio

-The Surface Pro comes with a digitizer pen which is perfect to take notes with OneNote and other stuff.
-As I mentioned I am using the Surface Pro at work and at university.
-At university I am using the pen mostly to take notes and mark some important stuff in documents and PDF files.
-At work I am not only using it to take notes, it’s also great during workshops or presentation, where you quickly want to draw something instead of using a whiteboard or a flipchart.
-And for all iPad or Android users, this is not just a normal Pen which buses capacitive touch, which basically is just a simulated finger, this is a digitizer pen which only works with special displays and for example offers pressure sensitivity and automatically deactivates touch input during your writing so you can place your hand on the screen.
+The Surface Pro comes with a digitizer pen, which is perfect for taking notes with OneNote and other stuff.
+As I mentioned, I am using the Surface Pro at work and university.
+At university, I am using the pen mostly to take notes and mark some important stuff in documents and PDF files.
+At work, I am not only using it to take notes, but it’s also great during workshops or presentations, where you quickly want to draw something instead of using a whiteboard or a flipchart.
+And for all iPad or Android users, this is not just a normal Pen which buses capacitive touch, which is just a simulated finger, this is a digitizer pen which only works with special displays and for example offers pressure sensitivity and automatically deactivates touch input during your writing so you can place your hand on the screen.

-The new pen also adds an OneNote button.
-If you press the OneNote button once you will open up a new page in OneNote even if the Surface is locked.
-This feature really helps you if you have an idea you want to write down really quickly.
-If you press the OneNote button twice you will be able to quickly mark the spot on your screen and quickly take a screenshot and save it to OneNote.
-This feature is just one of the example where Microsoft brings together there products and services for a better customer experience.
+The new pen also adds a OneNote button.
+If you press the OneNote button once you open up a new page in OneNote even if the Surface is locked.
+This feature helps you if you have an idea you want to write down quickly.
+If you press the OneNote button twice, you will be able to quickly mark the spot on your screen and quickly take a screenshot and save it to OneNote.
+This feature is just one of the examples where Microsoft brings together there products and services for better customer experience.

 Microsoft again improved the audio on the Surface Pro 3.
-And it is great if you want to watch a movie in the hotel room and it is pretty much better than on any other notebook or tablet I have used.
-But still if you are a music lover you better get some headphones or external speakers.
+And it is excellent if you want to watch a movie in the hotel room and it is pretty much better than on any other notebook or tablet I have used.
+But still, if you are a music lover, you better get some headphones or external speakers.

 Ports and Internals

-The Surface Pro 3 has full-size USB 3.0, microSDXC card slot, a Headset jack, a Mini DisplayPort and at the bottom a Cover port for the Type Cover 3.
-Of course also the older Covers work perfectly but they just don’t match in size.
-The position of the ports have changed a little bit from the Surface Pro 2.
-The great thing here is that Microsoft moved the Mini DisplayPort to the upper right side which allows you now to use that port even you have docked the Surface into your docking station.
-So you can easily use to 4K displays at the same time.
+The Surface Pro 3 has a full-size USB 3.0, microSDXC card slot, a headset jack, a Mini DisplayPort, and at the bottom a Cover port for the Type Cover 3.
+Of course, also the older Covers work perfectly, but they don’t match in size.
+The positions of the ports have changed a little bit from the Surface Pro 2.
+The great thing here is that Microsoft moved the Mini DisplayPort to the upper right side, which allows you now to use that port even you have docked the Surface into your docking station.
+So you can easily use 4K displays at the same time.